 The grandeur of ‘shall’ gives the poem a sense of gravity when discussing the couple.
-Indeed, the language that Wells has chosen makes it seem like these ‘two’ lovers are destined to be together – it is their Fate and the ‘Shall’ eventually meet.
+Indeed, the language that Wells has chosen makes it seem like these ‘two’ lovers are destined to be together – it is their fate and the ‘Shall’ eventually meet.

 The consonance across ‘whole world wide’ compounds the distance between the lovers.
 Although they are supposedly meant to be together, they are born on opposite sides of the world, with the elongated sound structure of this sentence furthering the sense of distance.

-It is within the first four lines of the poem in which Wells could either be idolising, or mocking, this form of love – depending on how the reader would like to analyse the poem.
+It is within the first four lines of the poem in which Wells could either be idolizing, or mocking, this form of love – depending on how the reader would like to analyze the poem.
 On one hand, the sheer impossibility of ‘different tongues’ and ‘pay their debts in different kinds of coins’, indeed being ‘whole world wide apart’, suggests a sense of romantic attraction, these lovers drawn against all odds to each other.
-Yet, Wells could also be laughing at this concept, the sheer impossibility of these barrier more so meaning that it is unlikely that they are ever on the same continent, not to mention in the same room.
+Yet, Wells could also be laughing at this concept, the sheer impossibility of these barriers more so meaning that it is unlikely that they are ever on the same continent, not to mention in the same room.

 Although so far apart, Wells stresses the idea that they ‘might suit the other to a T’, the phrase here meaning that they are romantically perfect for each other.
 The use of ‘might’ furthers the sense of Wells subtly mocking the couple, the impossibility insinuated by the conditional tense further the difficulty in actually meeting.
 It seems Wells is constantly battling between blind optimism and romanticism, or realism and cynicism.
-The extends in the follow phrase, the use of ‘if’ playing into the conditional impossibility of meeting.
+The extends in the following phrase, the use of ‘if’ playing into the conditional impossibility of meeting.

 The focus on ‘, unconsciously,’ grammatically isolated due to two forms of caesura demonstrates the almost other worldly attraction between the two individuals.
 It is their ‘Fate’ to be together, stressed by the subconscious turning of one to another, both making their way together unbeknownst to the other.
 The caesura again is polysemous in meaning.
-On one hand Wells could be enforcing a metrical break in order to place emphasis on the odds they are overcoming, the idea of Fate being central here.
+On one hand, Wells could be enforcing a metrical break in order to place emphasis on the odds they are overcoming, the idea of Fate being central here.
 Yet, this could also be a slight hint of mockery, Wells laughing at the impossible odds that they supposedly are to subconsciously overcome.

 For love, they manage to do such grand feats such as ‘defying war’, completely surpassing whole global events simply because they must find each other.
-I think the longer this poem goes on, the more Fate seems like a mockery of the romantic trope.
+I think the longer this poem goes on, the more fate seems like a mockery of the romantic trope.
 But of course, the poem is up for personal interpretation!

-The triple repetition in the form of anaphora across the 11th, 12th and 13th lines of the poem compound a sense of grandeur.
+The triple repetition in the form of anaphora across the 11th, 12th, and 13th lines of the poem compound a sense of grandeur.
 This poem is, after all, completely about these two lovers, and therefore Wells is putting their collective pronoun, ‘they’ at the forefront of these impactful lines.

 The sentence structure at this point in the poem becomes simple, moving towards shorter sentences.
-This could be showing the idea of ‘Fate’ always working, coming together against all odds in a simple and purposeful fashion.
+This could be showing the idea of fate always working, coming together against all odds in a simple and purposeful fashion.
 It could also be pointing to the oversimplification of life, all these odds actually being realistically insurmountable.
 We must remember that Wells has already pointed out that they ‘speak in different tongues’, so even if they did meet, it seems slightly difficult to transcend the linguistic barrier between them.

 The first moment of connection between the lovers is seemingly mocked by Wells, they finally ‘fall into each other’s arms’, and then Wells collocates this with ‘Broadway’.
 The link to theatricality undermines the realism of the moment, Wells concluding that the odds are simply too high, the situation is not realistic and this isn’t something that could just happen.

-The final line, the hyphen emphasising the final few words, ‘this is fate!’, compounds the sense of unreality, the exclamation mark being hyperbole and mocking the encounter.
+The final line, the hyphen emphasizing the final few words, ‘this is fate!’, compounds the sense of unreality, the exclamation mark being hyperbole and mocking the encounter.
 Perhaps it is only my reading, by Wells seems to undermine the concept of Fate, pointing instead to the unrealistic tendency of romantic poetry to surpass odds that would actually be insurmountable.